hpcgarage/spatter/README.md

 ### Quick Start

 The only required argument to spatter is the amount of data to move.
 It will guess all other arguments such as kernel and device.
+However, this produces data for a single sparsity (default is 1) and doesn't do any tuning.
+To obtain more useful output, continue on to the next section.

 ```
 ./spatter -l 2048